angelhumano/google_analytics_cert_capstone/README.md

 Through this case study, I will gain valuable insights into how consumers are using the Bellabeat app by performing data analysis.
 By following the data analysis process steps—Ask, Prepare, Process, Analyze, Share, and Act— I aim to unlock growth opportunities and provide high-level recommendations to guide Bellabeat's marketing strategy.

 In this case study, I chose to use **R(RStudio and R Markdown)** for its versatility in completing all phases of data analysis and effectively documenting my findings.
-The Certificate program also introduced me to other valuable tools, including Spreadsheets, SQL, and Tableau.
+This certificate program also introduced me to other valuable tools, including Spreadsheets, SQL, and Tableau.

 Visit the [Bellabeat website](https://bellabeat.com/) to learn the company that inspired this case study.